-Right now, the SSA doesn't have a separate list of gender-neutral names.
-This is a shame, because interest in unisex names is definitely on the rise.
+And that's not just a feeling: The website Quartz found an overall decrease in gendered American names since 1920.
+At the same time, interest in gender-neutral and unisex names is increasing.
 According to NetCredit, which looked back at 100 years of baby names, there was an 88% increase in the use of unisex names between 1985 and 2015.

 These Names Are Split Equally Between Boys and Girls

-Nameberry, a baby-naming site that tracks user interest in baby names, took a look at the most recent Social Security Administration data and found names that are used (roughly) the same number of times for boys and girls.
-According to the site, these were the 10 most popular (listed alphabetically):
+Nameberry, a baby-naming site that tracks user interest in baby names, took a look at the most recent data and found what they call "nonbinary names," or names that are used (roughly) the same number of times for boys and girls.
+These truly unisex names include these monikers.

 These Gender-Neutral Baby Names Are on the Rise

 When BabyCenter looked at its own users, it also found a strong interest in gender-neutral names.
-It saw an increase in lookups for these unisex monikers: Ari, River, Cameron, Sam, Tatum, Corey, Frankie and Emery.
-And while those are names that have had history of being both boy and girl names, BabyCenter has also seen a recent trend of names that flipped from the blue column to the pink one: Stevie, Max, Drew, Tyler and Ryan, once thought of as boy names only, are now gaining ground with the girls.
+It saw an increase in lookups for these unisex monikers: Stevie, Lennon, Charleigh, Remington and Logan.
+And while those are names that have had history of being both boy and girl names, BabyCenter has also seen a recent trend of names that flipped from one side to the other: Tatum, Finley, and Eden are increasing for boys, according to the site, and names like Sterling and George popped up on girls' lists.

 These Names Have Become Less Gendered Over Time

-Like the names that flipped from blue to pink, Quartz has analyzed a few names that have become more and more gender-neutral over time: Alexis, Blake, Casey, Dylan, Marion, Parker and Spencer.
-They may have started off being associated with either boys or girls, but over time, the other team has managed to even the score.
+Like the names that flipped from blue to pink, Quartz has analyzed a few names that have become more and more gender-neutral over the past 100 or so years: Alexis, Blake, Dylan, Parker and Spencer among them.
+They may have started off being associated with either boys or girls, but over time, the other side has managed to even the score.
 (Interestingly, the names Ashton and Harper have become more gendered over time.)
-Other popular unisex names Quartz has observed include Oakley, Landry, Armani, Azariah, Royal, Lennon, Hayden, Emerson, Rowan, Baylor and Phoenix.
+Other popular unisex names Quartz has observed include Skylar, Azariah, Royal, Hayden, Emerson, Rowan, Baylor, Dakota, River, Emory and Phoenix.

 These Are the Most Unisex Names — and the Most Flip-Flopped Names — In American History